Don't Wait! Here Are Holiday Shipping Deadlines In Time For Christmas

 MIAMI (CBSMiami) – With Christmas nearing, the holiday shipping rush is going full blast.

-Experts predict the volume of online shopping and shipping this season will break records.READ MORE: Gov. Ron DeSantis Takes Aim At Federal Immigration Policies
+Experts predict the volume of online shopping and shipping this season will break records.READ MORE: Former Rep. Gabby Giffords Helps Launch Gun Violence Memorial In Downtown Miami

 Delivery services want to keep up the pace with the Christmas rush slowly underway.